-We have never paid dividends.
+We have never paid dividends and we do not anticipate paying dividends in the future.

 We have never paid dividends on our capital stock and do not anticipate paying any dividends for the foreseeable future.
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.